apache_beam.io.textio module

 Alias for sep.

-header : int, list of int, None, default ‘infer’
+headerint, Sequence of int, ‘infer’ or None, default ‘infer’

-Row number(s) to use as the column names, and the start of the data.
-Default behavior is to infer the column names: if no names are passed the behavior is identical to header=0 and column names are inferred from the first line of the file, if column names are passed explicitly then the behavior is identical to header=None.
+Row number(s) containing column labels and marking the start of the data (zero-indexed).
+Default behavior is to infer the column names: if no names are passed the behavior is identical to header=0 and column names are inferred from the first line of the file, if column names are passed explicitly to names then the behavior is identical to header=None.
 Explicitly pass header=0 to be able to replace existing names.
-The header can be a list of integers that specify row locations for a multi-index on the columns e.g. [0,1,3].
+The header can be a list of integers that specify row locations for a MultiIndex on the columns e.g. [0, 1, 3].
 Intervening rows that are not specified will be skipped (e.g. 2 in this example is skipped).
 Note that this parameter ignores commented lines and empty lines if skip_blank_lines=True, so header=0 denotes the first line of data rather than the first line of the file.

-List of column names to use.
+Sequence of column labels to apply.
 If the file contains a header row, then you should explicitly pass header=0 to override the column names.
 Duplicates in this list are not allowed.

-Return a subset of the columns.
+Subset of columns to select, denoted either by column labels or column indices.
 If list-like, all elements must either be positional (i.e. integer indices into the document columns) or strings that correspond to column names provided either by the user in names or inferred from the document header row(s).
 If names are given, the document header row(s) are not taken into account.
 For example, a valid list-like usecols parameter would be [0, 1, 2] or ['foo', 'bar', 'baz'].
 Element order is ignored, so usecols=[0, 1] is the same as [1, 0].
 To instantiate a DataFrame from data with element order preserved use pd.read_csv(data, usecols=['foo', 'bar'])[['foo', 'bar']] for columns in ['foo', 'bar'] order or pd.read_csv(data, usecols=['foo', 'bar'])[['bar', 'foo']] for ['bar', 'foo'] order.

 If callable, the callable function will be evaluated against the column names, returning names where the callable function evaluates to True.
 An example of a valid callable argument would be lambda x: x.upper() in ['AAA', 'BBB', 'DDD'].
 Using this parameter results in much faster parsing time and lower memory usage.